-SAP XSA as an alternative to ABAP?
+SAP HANA XS Advanced (XSA) architecture as an alternative to ABAP?

 If you were to believe the long-established SAP specialists, you would think that SAP and ABAP belong together like Bonnie and Clyde.
 Just like the gangster couple, the two go hand in hand and have done so for decades: ABAP was developed about 40 years ago for SAP R/2 and was named “Allgemeiner Berichts- und Auswerte-Prozessor” (“General Report and Evaluation Processor”) at that time; a programming language that was primarily intended for the creation of reports.
 Under SAP R/3, ABAP was renamed “Advanced Business Application Programming” and also received a massive functional upgrade.
 Over the years, ABAP was continuously developed further and, for example, supplemented by object-oriented language constructs that became available with the introduction of ABAP Objects in Release 4.6C.